AcubeSAT/ecss-services/docs/design.md

 and Telemetry in the form of @ref Message "Messages".
 A Message represents a _Space Packet_, as defined by [CCSDS 133.0-B-2](https://public.ccsds.org/Pubs/133x0b2e1.pdf).
 Messages are managed and distributed by the @ref MessageParser class.

-A few entities defined in ECSS-E-ST-70-41C are used throughout the code and are useful to keep in mind:
-1. **@ref Parameter "Parameters"**.
-A parameter is a value (often numerical) that represents a small piece of data which can be sent to or received from the satellite.
-Parameters can represent sensor outputs, configuration values, status indicators, or everything else.

-   Parameters are mainly handled by the @ref ParameterService, but they are regularly used throughout the code when dealing with satellite data.
-2. **Events**.
-Events represent expected or unexpected occurences on the spacecraft.

-   The @ref EventReportService is mainly responsible for management of on-board events.
-Other services provide the capability of generating or responding to on-board events.

 ## Reading and Writing Messages

 The Message is the simplest unit of information that is transferred between space and ground.
 A Message contains its